Best travel cots 2023 - tried and tested by parents

 Reasons to avoid

-It comes with a bag that it folds into for easy storage.
-Our tester Darryl couldn’t get over how easy this travel cot was to put together.
+What our tester thought: Mum Darryl Baker put this travel cot to the test with her 10-month-old daughter, Cole.
+Darryl tells us she couldn’t get over how easy this travel cot was to put together.
 In the past, she has struggled with travel cots borrowed from friends.
-‘Kneeling on them, pushing them and mostly pleading with them to just PLEASE fold down,' she says.
+‘Kneeling on them, pushing them, and mostly pleading with them to just PLEASE fold down,' she says.
 But there were no such dramas with this.
-‘The knack for putting up and down a travel cot can be tricky, but not with this,’ she says.
-In terms of comfort, Darryl's daughter Cole slept well, waking up just once and settling easily after a feed.
+‘The knack for putting up and down a travel cot can be tricky, but it's not an issue with the Red Kite Sleep Tight travel cot,’ she says.
+In terms of comfort, Darryl's daughter Cole slept well, waking just once and settling easily after a feed.

 - Read our full Red Kite Sleep Tight Travel Cot review (opens in new tab)